EMERGENCY:

 of primary health facilities in the north are underequipped

-Half of the health facilities lack basic infrastructure and essential equipment.
+Many of Ghana’s health facilities lack basic infrastructure and essential equipment.

 Our Impact